 For instance, if a patient seems malnourished but is eating well, he might have problems in the assimilation node.
 If a patient is chronically infected with colds and viruses, she might have problems with her defense and repair node.

 Meanwhile, the nodes are framed by the larger context of the patient’s life.
-The left and lower edges of the matrix (see Jared’s example at right) are for historical and lifestyle factors that might signal a predisposition or vulnerability to particular health struggles.
+The left and lower edges of the matrix (see Jared’s example) are for historical and lifestyle factors that might signal a predisposition or vulnerability to particular health struggles.

 At the center of the matrix is a circle, around which all the nodes revolve.
 This piece of the map represents the patient’s overall sense of well-being.